If your landlord wants you to leave

 - Planned to refurbish the property substantially

 Your landlord must make every reasonable effort to get your contact details, so they can offer the property back to you.
 This includes contacting the RTB to ask for them.
-The RTB may have your contact details to give to the landlord.
-This is because the RTB must write to you when they get a copy of the notice of termination from your landlord.
-In this letter the RTB asks for your contact details and your consent to pass them to your landlord if the landlord needs them in future to offer the property back to you.
-The RTB will only pass your details to the landlord if you have given your consent for this.
+The RTB may have your contact details to give to the landlord or they may contact you to get them.
+The RTB will only pass your details to the landlord if you have given your consent to do this.

 When your landlord contacts you to offer to re-let the property to you, you have 7 days to accept or reject this offer.